top of page

 He still never became even close to perfect (and neither am I), because dogs are not machines that can be reprogrammed overnight.
 It is a lot of work to rewire a brain that has a lot of practice rehearsing the old undesirable behaviours.
 Don't ever let anyone tell you differently.
 There is no magic fix.

-With that being said, with gentle leadership skills, knowledge of how animals learn, and a great partnership, I have seen some dogs transform and their humans become better trainers.
+With that being said, with gentle leadership skills, knowledge of how animals learn, and a great partnership, I have seen many dogs transform and their humans become better trainers.
 Because of my experiences with Taz and now many other wonderful dogs, I want to help puppies get the right start, adult dogs reach their full potential, and challenging dogs cope through this crazy society that is forever moving too quickly for them.

 Taz passed away from cancer in 2021, but his goobery spirit still plays a major role in my life.
-This will be forever a life of helping dogs and their families because of him.
+This will always be a life of helping dogs and their families because of him.

 bottom of page